cogentcore/core/examples/widgets/README.md

 # GoGi Widgets Demo

-This is the main demo.
+This demo shows all the main widgets in GoGi.
 You can try each of the widgets.
 The most advanced features are available when you do `Control+Alt+I` or hit the button with the `GoGi Editor` on it.
 Also try changing the preferences using `Control+Alt+P` (also avail in the widgets menu).

 ## Installation

-For Go newbies..
+The usual Go install procedure will work -- this is the easiest way to install GoGi and get all of its various dependencies:

 ``` bash
 > go get github.com/goki/gi